stat545ubc-2024/assignment-b3-low-hands/README.md

 ## Description

-In assignment B3, I focus on the relationship of numbers of accidents in different states in US based on the range of years, so I conducted the following six features:
+I focus on the relationship of numbers of accidents in different states in US based on the range of years, so I conducted the following six features:

 1. I add some beautiful font styles and some colors by CSS, making the UI look nicer for users.